Published: March 19, 2019 | Last Updated: November 8, 2024

 Step Two: The Scriptwriter’s Software

-I can’t recommend Word or some equivalent text program, as it will be a nightmare for you to arrange correctly into screenplay format.
-Instead, take a look at Celtx or Trelby.
-These are solid free alternatives that format the script for you and are easy to use.
+I can’t recommend Word or an equivalent text program, as it will be a nightmare to arrange correctly into screenplay format.
+Instead, look at some of these free Final Cut alternatives.

 Step Three: The Cast and Crew

-If you guys are tight and help each other out, favor for a favor, then you’re even better off budget-wise because you can focus all your funds on logistics and equipment.
+Your friends are your… well, friends!
+If you guys are tight and help each other out, you’re even better off budget-wise because you can focus all your funds on logistics and equipment.

-If you don’t have a go-to group, then you’ve got a slightly steeper hill to climb for this part.
-You’re going to need to find a solid crew to help you out.
+If you don’t have a go-to group, you have a slightly steeper hill to climb for this part.
+You will need to find a solid crew to help you out.

 What about the sound person?
 Well, it’s best you leave them to their one job.
 Good sound can make or break a film, especially a low-budget short that doesn’t necessarily have fancy effects or eye-catching stars to offset some clunky technical aspects.